cSh4rk/cSh4rk.github.io/links/_posts/2025-09-15-until-its-done-tell-none.md

 ***Don't talk about your goals and what you're doing unless it's already done.***

 You lose the motivation and mental energy necessary to achieve your goals if you talk about them prematurely.
-There are already some credible researches done on this matter.
+There are already some credible researches done about this subject.

+Also there are other reasons for not talking about your goals but this one is the most important.

-Also follow the "Mindset Machine" page on X, it's a great motivational/inspirational source.
+You can follow the "Mindset Machine" page on X for more high quality motivational/inspirational posts.

 <br>